Extreme events in dynamical systems and random walkers: A review: Introduction

 \subsection{Extreme events in real-life situations}

-Extreme events, one of the hottest unifying paradigm, gain significant recognition among many scientific disciplines more than anyone can imagine for its severe detrimental consequences and potential applications.
-Various aspects of this interdisciplinary topic have customary involvement with our society rather to say our civilization.
-In recent experiences, the super cyclone Amphan is one of the worst storms over the Bay of Bengal in years, packing winds gusting to a top speed of $185$ kmph, triggering torrential rain and leaving a trial of devastation across a wide swath of West Bengal (India) from deltaic regions to the urban neighbourhoods of Kolkata dated $20^{th}$ May, 2020.
-Another example may be considered as the spreading of pandemic COVID-19 all over the world, which does not require any further introduction.
-These are the few intriguing real life instances, which belongs to the genre of extreme events.
-One or two of these examples attest the necessity of understanding extreme events from the fundamental zero ground level.
-Concerning the widespread impact, extreme events have been studied from different perspectives in various fields like oceanography \cite{pelinovsky2008extreme}, climatology \cite{web_5}, sociology \cite{webb2002sociology}, finance \cite{embrechts2013modelling,sabir2014record}, ecology \cite{gutschick2003extreme} and so on from several decades.
-Despite being statistically improbable, examples of such events have been documented in the form of diverse natural disasters like earthquakes \cite{pisarenko2003characterization}, epidemic spreading \cite{mcmichael2015extreme}, cyclones \cite{emanuel2005increasing}, floods \cite{sachs2012black,buchele2006flood}, droughts \cite{hoerling2013anatomy}, harmful algal blooms \cite{anderson2012progress}, regime shifts in ecosystems \cite{scheffer2003catastrophic,folke2004regime}, hurricanes \cite{barlow2011influence}, global warming-related changes in climate and weather \cite{sura2011general,michel2008extreme,ren2018research}, asteroid impacts \cite{huppert2006extreme}, solar flares \cite{buzulukova2017extreme}, tsunamis \cite{mascarenhas2006extreme,bird2011human} to name but a few.
-Natural hazards \cite{alexander2018natural}, significantly considered as extreme events from beginning of our civilization, hamper the progress of human evolution with its adverse effect.
+Extreme events, one of the essential unifying paradigms, gain significant recognition among many scientific disciplines for their severe detrimental consequences and potential applications.
+Various aspects of this interdisciplinary topic have customary involvement with our society rather say, in the progress of our civilization.
+In our recent experiences, the super cyclone Amphan is one of the worst storms recorded over the Bay of Bengal, packing winds reaching 185 kmph and triggering torrential rains across a wide swath of West Bengal (India) from deltaic regions to urban neighborhoods of Kolkata on May 20, 2020.
+Another example may be considered as the spreading of the pandemic COVID-19 worldwide, which does not require any further introduction.
+These are the few intriguing real-life instances that belong to the genre of extreme events.
+One or two of these examples attest to the necessity of understanding extreme events from the fundamental zero ground level.